ping-dot-keith/moon-now/README.md

 ## ToDo

+* Test behaviour for Southern hemisphere and for time zones other than London
 * Add a <code>.config</code> file for geographical long and lat
 * Add a conditional statement to warn if Moon well below the horizon
 * Add Rukl map numbers for the terminator (sub-solar point)